 Add 3/4 of a cup of the liquid glue to 1/4 of a cup of water.

-If you notice the glue becoming too runny or not flowing as you think it should, you can try to balance out your glue with different amounts of each ingredient until you get the desired consistency.
+If you notice the glue becoming too runny or not flowing as you think it should there are things you can do.
+Try to balance out your glue with different amounts of each ingredient.
+Keep doing this until you get the desired consistency.